samueldsingh/data-engineering/interview_questions/dictionary-seta-array.md

 ## Array

-- Arrays are used to store multiple values in single variable.
+- Arrays are used to store multiple values of the same type in single variable.
-- Arrays stores a fixed-size sequence of elements of the same type.
+- Arrays have a fixed-size sequence of elements.
 - It provides random access to its elements based on an index.
 - The elements in an array are typically stored in contiguous memory locations.
 - Arrays are commonly used in programming to store and manipulate collections of data.